mkurop/stpltpdecoder/README.md

 ```
 conda activate <env_name>
 ```
-Then, go to src folder in the root of the repo and run
+Then, go to the root of the repo and run

 ```
 python decoder.py